Citizenship ceremonies

 Booking a ceremony

-If your application for British Citizenship is successful, you'll receive an invitation letter from the Home Office to attend a Citizenship Ceremony.
+If your application for British Citizenship is successful, you'll get invitation letter from the Home Office to attend a Citizenship Ceremony.

 Fill in the enquiry form and we will contact you to book your ceremony.

 Group ceremonies take place on Mondays at 10am.
-If you would like a private ceremony on a different day or time please let us know (a fee applies).
+If you would like a private ceremony on a different day or time, let us know (a fee applies).

 Make an enquiry